Tania Rispoli

 🎫Registration free but required

 Join us for our upcoming Working Paper Seminar with Viviana Valle Gomez (UCSB).
-By bringing ‘anarchowhore epistemologies’ to the forefront of feminist and labor studies, we explore will explore the inherently caring, anti-state, and world-making practices of sex workers.
+By bringing ‘anarchowhore epistemologies’ to the forefront of feminist and labor studies, we will explore the inherently caring, anti-state, and world-making practices of sex workers.

 🗓️ Thursday, March 26, 2026